mindee/doctr/README.md

 ### Minimal API integration

 Looking to integrate DocTR into your API?
-Here is a template to get you started with a fully working API.
+Here is a template to get you started with a fully working API using the wonderful [FastAPI](https://github.com/tiangolo/fastapi) framework.

-#### Manual setup
+#### Deploy your API locally
 Specific dependencies are required to run the API template, which you can install as follows:
 ```shell
 pip install -r api/requirements.txt